 A warrant for Robles’ arrest was issued Saturday on one count of first-degree murder and one count of being a felon in possession of a firearm.

-Court documents state Robles is a suspect in the shooting of Griselda Rascon, 33, of Roswell in her residence in the 800 block of Dinah Drive Friday night.
-The shooting allegedly happened after a nearly three-hour long argument about money that turned violent.
-The shooting allegedly happened shortly before 9 p.m. when Rascon’s daughter left the house to get help.
+Court documents state Robles is a suspect in the shooting death of Griselda Rascon, 33, of Roswell, at Rascon’s residence in the 800 block of Dinah Drive Friday night.
+The shooting allegedly happened shortly before 9 p.m. after a nearly three-hour argument about money.

-Rascon was then transported to Eastern New Mexico Medical Center where she later died of her wounds.
+Rascon was transported to Eastern New Mexico Medical Center where she later died of her wounds.

 Las Cruces Police will continue to hold Robles until he can be turned over to investigators with the Roswell Police Department, according to the Facebook post.

 Breaking news reporter Alex Ross can be reached at 575-622-7710, ext.
 301, or at email@example.com.